paulfioravanti/presentations/exercism_elixir_scrabble_score/exercism_scrabble_score.md

 # [fit] **Scorer**

 ^
-Scrabble scorer, where given a word, you need to compute the scrabble score for that word.
+Scrabble scorer, where given a word, you need to compute its scrabble score.<br />
+Scrabble being a board game where you form words with tiles, each tile has a letter and a score, and you try and form words with the highest score.

 ---
 [.background-color: #FFFFFF]